DMCurry/Crushr/README.md

 # Crushr
-A customizable workout planning and training tool
+A customizable workout planning and training tool (THIS IS JUST A FUN TOY PROJECT AND CAN ALSO BE SOMETHING TO LEARN WITH.
+PLEASE MAKE SURE TO PROPERLY SECURE ANY DEPLOYED INSTANCES).

 # Running with Docker
 You can go to the crushr-infra repo (https://github.com/DMCurry/crushr-infra)